WycliffeAssociates/btt-recorder-docs/docs/createuser.rst

     :height: 146 px
     :alt: New User Card

-3. Read, or have someone read to you, the three Terms of Use.
+2. Read, or have someone read to you, the three Terms of Use.

 *  Tap on each of the green bars.
 *  Read the content.
 You may need to scroll to see the entire contents of the ‘Translation Guidelines’ and the ‘Statement of Faith’.
 *  Tap on ‘Close’ at the bottom of each of the windows.

-Note: Tapping on the green 'NO THANKS' link will close the program.
+    **Note**: Tapping on the green 'NO THANKS' link closes the program.

-4. Tap the green I AGREE link at the bottom of the window if you agree with all three statements.
+3. Tap the green I AGREE link at the bottom of the window if you agree with all three statements.

-5. Tap the Record icon (microphone) and record your name.
+4. Tap the Record icon (microphone) and record your name.

    A pseudonym is a false name that is used instead of the real name of the person doing the work.

-6. You will need to record your name while the red circle is going around – 3 seconds.
+5. You will need to record your name while the red circle is going around – 3 seconds.

-7. Press the play button to listen to the recording.
+6. Press the play button to listen to the recording.

 If you can you hear your voice and understand your words, then tap the green Yes button.